 I definitely struggle to get enough protein some days (especially when traveling), but it’s not IMPOSSIBLE to get enough protein on a vegetarian or vegan diet.
 There are plenty meatless sources of protein, like dairy, tofu, beans, legumes, whole grains, seeds, nuts… and the list goes on.
 You better believe I’ve written about this topic here!

-Myth # 10: Drink 8 glasses of water each day.
+You should drink 8 glasses of water each day

 I’m a huge proponent of hydrating properly for a workout and everyday life, but it’s a common misconception that you should drink 8 glasses of water per day.
 Because everyone varies in their age, size, gender, activity level and health status, there isn’t one fluid recommendation to suit everyone’s needs.
 Instead, the best way to know if you’re properly hydrated is to check your urine output and color.
 If you are producing a sizable amount of urine and it’s pale yellow in color, you are properly hydrated.
 If you only put out a small amount of dark colored urine (like apple cider vinegar), you are dehydrated.
 Continue to drink enough until you consistently get to that pale yellow color, and that’s the right amount of fluid for you!